Air-Fryer Brussels Sprouts

 Tips for Making a Crispy Brussels Sprout

-• One of the biggest complaints when it comes to making Brussels sprouts is that they can be mushy!
+• One of the biggest complaints about making roasted Brussels sprouts in the oven is that they can be mushy!
 And a mushy Brussels sprout is not good!

-• To make them crispy, first make sure that after you wash them, they are completely dry before cooking.
-In fact, I dry them twice, once after washing and once after cutting.
+• To make them crispy, first make sure that they are completely dry before cooking.
+In fact, I dry them twice: once after washing and once after cutting.

 • Do not crowd the air fryer.
-Allowing the Brussels spouts ample room in the fryer will assure even cooking and browning which will lead to increased crispiness!
+Allowing the Brussels sprouts ample room in the fryer will assure even cooking and browning, leading to increased crispiness!

 • Be sure to use enough fat, and that it is evenly distributed on the sprouts.
 I use at least 2-3 sprays of olive oil on the sprouts and toss them well before putting them in the air fryer.

-• Fry at 375F for 10-12 minutes, this is the perfect temperature for getting a crispy sprout that is also cooked through.
+• Fry at 375°F for 10-12 minutes; this is the perfect temperature for getting a crispy sprout cooked through.

-• Toss them in the air fryer basket mid-way through to assure they are getting crispy on all sides.
+• Toss them in the air fryer basket mid-way through to ensure they are getting crispy on all sides.

 What To Serve with Air Fryer Brussels Sprouts?